 Can you work from home as a medical biller and coder?

 Yes, medical billing and coding is a profession that can be a work from home career.
-Infact, there are many companies who are intereseted in work at home coding specialists rather than on-premise employees.
+There are many companies intereseted in work at home coding specialists rather than on-premise employees.
+Additional information on how to become a work at home employee can be found here and how to start a work at home medical billing and coding business can be found here.

 Why become a Medical Coding Specialist?